What is the maximum amount I can contribute?

 Yes!
 Getting a refund means you’ve overpaid your tax liability.
-Making a donation will decrease your “pre-paid” tax liability, potentially resulting in an additional refund.
+Donating will decrease your “pre-paid” tax liability, potentially resulting in an additional refund.

 Can Georgia GOAL accept matching gifts and charitable contributions?

 Yes.
 Georgia GOAL is a 501c3 non-profit and is eligible to receive all charitable gifts.
-Participation in the Georgia GOAL tax credit, due to the changes in the tax code, will likely significantly reduce your federal tax burden as you are receiving both a dollar-for-dollar Georgia tax credit and a federal charitable contribution deduction.
+Participation in the Georgia GOAL tax credit, due to the tax code changes, will likely significantly reduce your federal tax burden as you are receiving both a dollar-for-dollar Georgia tax credit and a federal charitable contribution deduction.